29-year-old Malaysian pharmacist murdered in Melbourne, Australian media reports

-Australia's 7News network reported that Kum Chuan Leong, who worked at a public health services company since 2021 was found dead by a colleague at his house in the Bellfield suburb near Ivanhoe, Melbourne at about 11.30am on Wednesday (Oct 23).
+Australia's 7News network reported that Leong Kum Chuan, who worked at a public health services company since 2021, was found dead by a colleague in his house in the Bellfield suburb near Ivanhoe, Melbourne at about 11.30am on Wednesday (Oct 23).

 The colleague had gone to look for Leong when he failed to show up for work.

-The news outlet said a 54-year-old homeless man had been detained in connection with the case and subsequently charged in court the next day for Leong's murder.
+The report said a 54-year-old homeless man had been detained in connection with the case and charged in court the next day for Leong's murder.

-He had been deemed unfit for police interview and concerns were raised about the suspect's behaviour since he was detained.
+He had been deemed unfit for police interview and concerns were raised about the suspect's behaviour.

-They reported that during the court proceeding via video link, the man took his clothes off before Magistrate Tara Hartnett, who then directed for remand staff to move him to a room where she could communicate with him.
+They reported that during court proceedings, the man took his clothes off before Magistrate Tara Hartnett, who then directed remand staff to move him to a room where she could communicate with him.

-The hearing was temporarily delayed until Hunter appeared again and that he spoke incoherently.
+The hearing was temporarily delayed until Hunter appeared again and he spoke incoherently.

 Lawyer Georgia Karvela told the court that her client suffers from schizophrenia.